 In 1988, Carol Townsend joined the board, representing Patagonia.
 At that time, the board had 30 members with diverse representation across business and government sectors.
 In 1992 the board of directors sought to diversify funding beyond the annual campaign. $6,201.20 in donations from the board and community members established an endowment fund.
 The board also began to reach out to retirees and those unable to give through employee payroll deduction for support.

-In 2000 rural communities and school districts were pleading for afterschool programs.
-United Way of Gallatin County submitted their first grant to Mountain Sky Guest Ranch Fund to help expand afterschool programs to other rural communities.
-Today, in 2017, kidsLINK Afterschool operates in 29 locations across 4 counties with over 3,600 students enrolled.
+In 2000 rural communities and school districts were pleading for afterschool programs similar to that of Three Forks.
+United Way of Gallatin County submitted their first grant to Mountain Sky Guest Ranch Fund (known today as AMB West Philanthropies) to help expand afterschool programs to other rural communities.

 The name Greater Gallatin United Way (GGUW) was adopted in 2003 to better reflect the region served - - Gallatin, Madison, Meagher, and Park Counties, with a small portion of Sweet Grass County.

-in 2012, GGUW, as the largest afterschool program provider in the state of Montana, helped spearhead a statewide initiative for out-of-school time programming, the Montana Afterschool Alliance.
-GGUW became the fiscal agent for MTAA, which is an established statewide network of key stakeholders who champion for quality, accountability, sustainability, and success of all out-of-school time programs in Montana.
+In 2012, GGUW, the largest afterschool program provider in the state, helped spearhead a statewide initiative for out-of-school time programming, the Montana Afterschool Alliance (MTAA).
+GGUW lead and became the fiscal agent for MTAA, which is an established statewide network of key stakeholders who champion for quality, accountability, sustainability, and success of all out-of-school time programs in Montana.
+Rural Dynamics, Inc. became the fiscal agent for MTAA in 2017.